FKuiv/LocalChat/README.md

 ### Frontend

+This branch contains frontend created with SvelteKit.
+Check the frontend folder's README.md for more info.

 The `/api` folder contains all the endpoints defined in the backend but just translated into Typescript.
 Yes it is a little bit tedious/stupid to just copy the endpoints over but I can't think of a better solution at the moment.
 The `api/endpoints.ts` file includes the backend REST API endpoint URL definitions.
 Other files in the `/api` folder include the actual Axios requests that can be easily used throughout the frontend.